-Primary Resource: Pearson Chemistry Chapter 10 Focus Questions:
+Primary Resource: Pearson Chemistry Chapter 10

-- Why do chemists use moles? - How can we convert between moles and mass, or volume? - What is a representative particle? - How many representative particles are in a mole? - How do we determine the percent composition by mass of a compound, given its chemical formula? - How do we determine the percent composition by mass experimentally? - What does molarity mean, when we're dealing with solutions?
+- What is a mole, in chemistry? - Why do chemists use moles? - How can we convert between moles and mass, or volume? - What is a representative particle? - How many representative particles are in a mole? - How do we determine the percent composition by mass of a compound, given its chemical formula? - How do we determine the percent composition by mass experimentally? - What does molarity mean, when we're dealing with solutions?

-- Use moles to convert between mass, volume, and representative particles. - Determine percent composition from a chemical formula, and vice versa. - Use molarity (moles per liter) to create solutions of known concentrations.
+- Use molar mass to convert between grams and moles. - Use molar volume to convert between liters and moles. - Use Avogadro's Number to convert between moles and representative particles. - Determine percent composition from a chemical formula, and vice versa. - Use molarity (moles per liter) to create solutions of known concentrations.